velas/test-us/README.md

 # Velas Test-us
 Welcome to public testing of Velas products

+### How to enter test session
+- In this repository, go to 'Issues", you will see 'test session #.. is open [date]', if the test session is closed, this means we do not review bug reports

 ### Scope

 - Full testing of all features available through Web UI and mobile applications.